chrishuges/protocolsWetLab/relatedToNextGenSequencing/meClipRbpInteractionProfiling.md

 <span id="note4"></span>

+**Note 4** - As written, this protocol will also isolate RNA from nuclei.
+If you wish to only look at cytoplasmic RNA, simply exclude SDS from the Lysis buffer and skip this mechanical disruption step.
+Reduce the speed of the debris centrifugation step (the next step) from 12,000g to 5,000g.
+The pellet will contain nuclei.
+The mechanical disruption step can be excluded entirely if desired, as most RNA should leak out of the nucleus in the presence of 0.1% SDS.

+<span id="note5"></span>

-**Note 4** - To recover more of the liquid here, you can use a small needle that is heated in a bunsen burner flame to poke a hole in the bottom of the bead-containing tube.
+**Note 5** - To recover more of the liquid here, you can use a small needle that is heated in a bunsen burner flame to poke a hole in the bottom of the bead-containing tube.
 Insert the tube with the hole into a standard 2mL tube and spin at 50g to draw the liquid through the hole into the 2mL tube.
 Alternatively, you can just sonicate here.

-<span id="note5"></span>
+<span id="note6"></span>

-**Note 5** - The RNase 1 concentration here is very important.
+**Note 6** - The RNase 1 concentration here is very important.
 Generally, you want the amount of RNase you are adding to each of your samples to be equal based on how much RNA they have.
 I find it is best to normalize the lysate concentrations and go from there.
 I have seen it suggested to use Nanodrop assays here, but this is risky because it is so inaccurate and prone to interference, especially when working with a whole-cell lysate.
 A BCA assay would theoretically be ok, but it doesn't tell us anything about the RNA amount in the sample, which could change in certain conditions independent of protein levels.
 Instead of relying on a 'dilution ratio' like so many studies, I like to provide an exact number of Units of RNase to add based on how much RNA we have in each sample.

-<span id="note6"></span>
+<span id="note7"></span>

-**Note 6** - Important to remember that RNase 1 still has activity at +4C, so be mindful of how long your incubation time is here and do not vary it between samples that are to be directly compared.
+**Note 7** - Important to remember that RNase 1 still has activity at +4C, so be mindful of how long your incubation time is here and do not vary it between samples that are to be directly compared.

 <hr style="height:6pt; visibility:hidden;" />